|Programme Name:||TEC – Intensive Literacy and Numeracy (ILN)|

 Who Should Enrol?

-TEC’s Intensive Literacy and Numeracy (ILN) Fund supports the intensive provision of high quality, fees-free literacy and numeracy learning opportunities for learners with low-level literacy and numeracy skills.
+TEC’s Intensive Literacy and Numeracy (ILN) fund supports provision of high quality, fees-free literacy and numeracy learning for individuals with low-level literacy and numeracy skills.
 For further information, see TEC’s website.

 The programme is aimed at: